 Describe your day-to-day responsibilities.

-Describe the path you took to arrive in your current role.
+How did you arrive in your current role?

 What is the best part of your job?

-Which of Medxcel’s Core Values speaks the most to you?
+Which of Medxcel’s Core Values is most important to you?